syncfusion/blazor-docs/src/dropdown/dropdown-list/data-binding.md

----
-title: "Data-Binding"
-component: "DropDownList"
-description: "This section helps to learn how to bind the value in ASP.NET Core Blazor application"
----

 # Data Binding

 Data binding can be achieved by using the `bind-Value` attribute and it supports string, int, Enum and bool types.
 If component value has been changed, it will affect the all places where you bind the variable for the **bind-value** attribute.